Voyageurs National Park

 Voyageurs National Park is a national park of the United States in northern Minnesota established in 1975.
 It is located near the city of International Falls.
 The park's name commemorates the voyageurs—French-Canadian fur traders who were the first European settlers to frequently travel through the area.
 Notable for its outstanding water resources, the park is popular with canoeists, kayakers, other boaters, and fishermen.
-The Kabetogama Peninsula, which lies entirely within the park and makes up most of its land area, is accessible only by boat.
+The Kabetogama Peninsula, which lies entirely within the park and makes up most of its land area, is only accessible by boat.
 To the east of the park lies the Boundary Waters Canoe Area Wilderness.

 The park has several boat ramps and visitor centers on its periphery, though the main body of the park is only accessible by boat or, in the winter, by snowmobile, ski, or snowshoe.
 In 2018, the park hosted 239,656 visitors.